mlynarzsrem/Image-recognition/README.md

 ## Accuracy

 I managed to achieve 81,0% accuracy.

+Update:

+After enlarging all data set by copy of rotated and blurry images I achieved 87 % accuracy.